 This secretly healthy sweet potato casserole has a rich filling (with coconut milk!) and a sweet, crunchy oat nut topping that’s free of refined sugar!

 For this healthy sweet potato casserole, I adapted the topping recipe from my favorite healthy apple crisp.
 There’s almond meal, oats, nuts, cinnamon, and coconut oil (or butter)– all real ingredients with no refined sugar in sight.
-And the filling is creamy and rich, with the addition of coconut milk.

 I absolutely love sweet potatoes but for a long time, I didn’t like sweet potato casserole because I thought it was tooth-achingly sweet.
 Sweet potatoes are already, you know, sweet so they don’t need a ton of adornments, at least in my opinion.

 But since Thanksgiving is a special day, I think it deserves an extra special sweet potato dish.
 That’s where this secretly healthy sweet potato casserole comes in.
 It’s just sweet enough, and it’s made with healthy, whole ingredients so you can feel extra good about eating it.

-I can’t believe Thanksgiving is just around the corner!
+On a different note, I can’t believe Thanksgiving is just around the corner!
 I love Thanksgiving because my grandparents and cousins come in town and stay at our house in Raleigh.
 We have so many fun traditions and it feels so nice to great to have everyone in the same place.

 Our Thanksgiving Traditions

-- Sweet Potato Filling:
+Sweet Potato Filling

-- 2 tablespoons honey or maple syrup
+- 2 tablespoons maple syrup or honey

-- 1/2 cup coconut milk
+- 1/2 cup canned coconut milk

 - 3/4 cup old-fashioned oats